gar1t/psycho/README.md

 - One stop shopping

-In the interest of small-and-focussed plus ecosystem, this project will remain only a web server -- in the spirit of Mochiweb and the CherryPy HTTP server.
+In the interest of small-and-focused plus ecosystem, this project will remain only a web server -- in the spirit of Mochiweb and the CherryPy HTTP server.
 Other features should come by way of separate projects.
 The idea is that Psycho provides a drop-dead simple interface and makes adding new